The goals for this course include:

 - Learn how to use PHP and MySQL for server-side processing

-- Begin to understand REST architectures and MVC frameworks for web apps
+- Based on the laravel framework, begin to understand REST architectures and MVC frameworks for web apps

 - Follow software engineering principles to construct a website